 The independent expert facilitates negotiations between the debtor, creditors and any other interested parties in order to find a solution for overcoming the financial or economic imbalance.

-The receiver is nominated in the bankruptcy decree or, in case of substitution or removal, by order of the court.
+The receiver is nominated in the judicial liquidation decree or, in case of substitution or removal, by order of the court.

 The court may at any time, on the proposal of the delegated judge or that of the creditors’ committee or sua sponte, remove the receiver by reasoned order, hearing the receiver and the creditors’ committee.

-The spouse, family member (within four grades of relation) of the bankrupt, creditors of the same and those who contributed to the collapse of the company within the last two years prior to the bankruptcy decree or anyone else with a conflict of interest with the bankruptcy cannot serve as receiver.
+A spouse, family member (within four grades of relation) of the bankrupt party, their creditors and those who contributed to the collapse of the company within the two years prior to the bankruptcy decree, or anyone else with a conflict of interest with the bankruptcy, cannot serve as receiver.

-Regarding appointment and removal, the same provisions apply to the judicial commissioner within a judicial composition with creditors as for the receiver in a bankruptcy procedure.
+Regarding appointment and removal, the same provisions apply to the judicial commissioner within a judicial composition with creditors as those that apply the receiver in a bankruptcy procedure.

-In compulsory administrative liquidation, the liquidator is appointed by the court and, with regard to their removal, the same provisions as for the receiver apply.
+In compulsory administrative liquidation, the liquidator is appointed by the court and, with regard to their removal, the same provisions apply as those that apply to the receiver.

 A special commissioner is appointed by Ministry of Economic Development to control the company and to act as the representative of the insolvent estate.

-Strict rules are prescribed with regard to the eligibility requirements for the special commissioner and their removal, as well as for the members of the OCRI and for the independent expert.
+Strict rules are prescribed with regard to the eligibility requirements for the special commissioner and their removal, as well as for the independent expert.

-The Crisis and Insolvency Code amended Article 2086 of the Italian Civil Code by introducing a new paragraph.
-From 16 March 2019, directors of all types of business acting as corporations or in a collective form must establish an organisational, administrative and accounting structure appropriate to the nature and size of the company, and react in a timely manner to a business crisis and/or loss of going concern.
+CIC amended Article 2086 of the Italian Civil Code by introducing a new paragraph.
+Directors of all types of business acting as corporations or in a collective form must establish an organisational, administrative and accounting structure appropriate in relation to the nature and size of the company, and react in a timely manner to a business crisis and/or loss of going concern.